tybottorff/bottorffdocs/notes/literature_notes.md

  - methods
 # Location, location, location: tissue resident memory T cells in mice and humans
  - Trm markers: CD69 +/- CD103, many accessory markers (CD101, CD49a, PD-1, CXCR6, CLA, CCR8)
+# Low-avidity T cells drive endogenous tumor immunity in mice and humans
+## Abstract
+ - **low-avidity (strength) T cells are sole mediators of cancer control in mice, solely responsible to checkpoint blockade in mice/humans**
+ - **high-avidity T cells are ineffective and immune-suppressive due to their higher exhaustion status**
+ - **CD8s with identical TCRs have variation in avidities, additional layer of regulation of activity, turns out to be from factors like CD8A expression**
+## Main
+ - **affinity of TCR for peptide is not only contributor to avidity (strength of TCR-pMHCI interaction), also number of TCRs on T cell, number of pMHC-I complexes on cancer cells, number of coreceptors on T cells**
+ - there has been contradictory results prior, that high-avidity and/or low-avidity TCRs are more/equally effective, that high-avidity responses risk autoimmunity more, in experiments of monoclonal T cell populations adoptively transferred into mice/humans
+ - in a given clonotype, cells with higher *CD8A* (but not *CD8B*) or higher *TRAC* (TCR alpha chain) expression had higher avidity, the latter of which is consistent with **more TCR molecules associating with higher avidity**
+ - only low-avidity T cells respond to checkpoint blockade, more resistant to exhaustion
+ - high-avidity CD8 TILs in human cancers are more exhausted
+ - responders to PD-1 blockade had higher proportions of low-avidity CD8 TILs and lower proportions of high-avidity CD8 TILs than NR
+ - high-avidity T cells expressed higher levels of PDL1, TGFbeta, CD39, and HIF1A (PDL1 and TGFbeta are features of Tregs, and exhausted CD8s have been previously shown to possess transcriptional features of CD4 Tregs and suppress T cell proliferation, and CD39 shown before to be needed in exhausted T cells for immunosuppression)
 # Low-dose ipilimumab plus nivolumab combined with IL-2 and hyperthermia in cancer patients with advanced disease: exploratory findings of a case series of 131 stage IV cancers - a retrospective study of a single institution
  - hypothesis: reduce irAEs with hyperthermia to increase numbers of effector lymphocytes
  - irAEs similar to an auto-graft vs. host disease reactions following allogenic bone marrow transplantation